The 10 biggest tech acquisitions

 Facebook’s motivation to acquire WhatsApp was driven by the app’s growth in percentage of market reach.11 Following its integration into the Family of Apps ecosystem, Facebook’s stock rose and an additional $3 billion was added to amount to a total of roughly $22 billion.13

-There´s only one way to get exposure to tech stocks with us and that´s taking a position using a CFD trading account.
-CFDs are derivative products that enable you to get exposure using leverage, whereby you’ll only pay a deposit to get exposure to the full position size.
+There are two ways to get exposure to tech stocks with us: trading or investing.
+With trading, you’ll take a position using a spread betting or CFD trading account.
+Both derivative products enable you to get exposure using leverage, whereby you’ll only pay a deposit to get exposure to the full position size.

 With leverage, both profit and loss will be magnified to the value of the full trade.
 So, you could gain or lose more money than your initial deposit.

-Before you get started, we’ve compiled a few steps that you’ll need to follow to trade with us:
+Before you get started, we’ve compiled a few steps that you’ll need to follow to trade and invest with us:

 ↵How to trade on tech with us